vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Padmapurana says that some vratas are superior to X hundred Vedic sacrificos 934; placed before all people ( in cluding fūdras) easy ways whereby they could secure spiritual life and bliss in the Hereafter 930; played a sub stantial role in bringing about the decline and disappearance of Buddhism from India in various ways 913-914; points of distinction between Upa porānas and the 18 Maba purāṇas 836-37; printed P, and was thereof, give foar different periods of time viz.
 1015, 1050, 1115 and 1600 from the birth of Parīkṣit to the crowning of Nanda, whicb Pargiter discards 845 46; proclaim often that saīsāra is fall of misery and 13 impermanent 1555; pat emphasis on profase expense in srāddhas and inveigh against stinginess 931; quote anavathsa slokas orgāthis about such ancient kings as Kārtavirya Samitra and Ksemaka, last sciops of Aila and Aikṣvāka dynasties, but none about later dynasties of Suugas or Andhras 851; read ing of or listening to recitation of P. believed to remove sins 915-16; reasons why many conclusions drawn from the carrent printed editions and mse, of Purāṇas must be held to be merely tentative 837-38; reasons why extant Parānas do not narrate traditions about !

-Gupta dynasty and those that succeeded it 856 ; references to pages of the fopr vol of H of Dh. on dāna, frāddha, tirtha and vrata 998-999; said to be the heart of , dharma, while Veda and Smrti are eyes 924; sectarian bigotry of some Puranas exemplified 976–977; seven P. contain historical material viz, ancient dynasties up to Bhārata war and from Bharata war to the downfall of Andhras and the rise of Guptas, such as Vāyı, Viṣṇu, Brabmāṇda, Bhagavata 842 ; several among the extant P. were composed or completed in the period from the 5th to the 9th century A, D., 854–55; geperal P. contain & much smaller pomber of slokas tban are assigned to them by autho rities as in the case of Viṣṇu parāga and Kārma 832-33; several P. such as Matsya, Vāyo, Vispa and Bhavisya contain much Dharmasastra material 815; several P. describe the eight angas of Yoga 1455; se veral P. like Agni, Matsya and Viṣpıdharmottars are encyclo poedias and illastrate India's life, charaoler, achievements and shortcomings 935; several P. such as Vāyu and Bmh mānda give a different version of the transmission of P. 861 62; some like Bhagavata, Kūrma, Mārkandeya,' Viṇa espouse the Gita doutrine of niskāma-karmayoga 967 ;-some Puranas like Garaga desoribe
+Gupta dynasty and those that succeeded it 856 ; references to pages of the fopr vol of H of Dh. on dāna, frāddha, tirtha and vrata 998-999; said to be the heart of , dharma, while Veda and Smrti are eyes 924; sectarian bigotry of some Puranas exemplified 976–977; seven P. contain historical material viz, ancient dynasties up to Bhārata war and from Bharata war to the downfall of Andhras and the rise of Guptas, such as Vāyı, Viṣṇu, Brabmāṇda, Bhagavata 842 ; several among the extant P. were composed or completed in the period from the 5th to the 9th century A, D., 854–55; geperal P. contain & much smaller pomber of slokas tban are assigned to them by autho rities as in the case of Viṣṇu parāga and Kārma 832-33; several P. such as Matsya, Vāyo, Vispa and Bhaviṣya contain much Dharmasastra material 815; several P. describe the eight angas of Yoga 1455; se veral P. like Agni, Matsya and Viṣpıdharmottars are encyclo poedias and illastrate India's life, charaoler, achievements and shortcomings 935; several P. such as Vāyu and Bmh mānda give a different version of the transmission of P. 861 62; some like Bhagavata, Kūrma, Mārkandeya,' Viṇa espouse the Gita doutrine of niskāma-karmayoga 967 ;-some Puranas like Garaga desoribe

 166